rony-kattav/Client-Server-problem-detector/README.md

 Client-Server web application using React and NodeJS.
 The app contains a form page that asks the customer details about his device problem, and returns a response accordingly.
-If the customer entered valid input, the response he received, along with the current date and time and his form input saved into SQL data base.
+If the customer entered valid input, the response he received, along with the current date and time and his form input saved into a local SQL data base.

 ## Getting Started